The Northern Messenger: Origins at KDKA

-The original Northern Messenger was produced by KDKA and broadcast on its shortwave radio simulcaster, 8XS (later known as W8XK and WPIT).
-Its intended audience was Royal Canadian Mounted Police officers and other southerners stationed in the Canadian Arctic in order to keep them in touch with events in the outside world.
-KDKA was owned and operated by Westinghouse Electric Corporation and the suggestion for Northern Messenger came from Canadian Westinghouse.
-The show consisted of messages from listeners to their friends and family living in the Far North, recorded music, and news and would broadcast weekly from November to May, when normal mail delivery was unavailable.
-KDKA's Northern Messenger and "Far Northern Service" operated from 1923 until 1940; in later years the Canadian-produced version was carried.
+The original Northern Messenger was produced by KDKA and broadcast on its shortwave radio simulcaster, 8XS, later known as W8XK and WPIT.
+Its intended audience was Royal Canadian Mounted Police officers and other southerners stationed in the Canadian Arctic, who used the broadcasts to remain in touch with events and family news from outside the region.

+KDKA was owned and operated by Westinghouse Electric Corporation.
+The suggestion for a special northern broadcast came from Canadian Westinghouse, which had been involved in supplying receivers to northern outposts.
+The program consisted of messages from listeners to their friends and family living in the Far North, recorded music, and news.
+It was broadcast weekly during the winter season, generally from November to May, when normal mail delivery was unavailable or highly irregular.

+KDKA's Northern Messenger and associated "Far Northern Service" broadcasts operated from the 1920s until 1940.
+In later years, the American broadcasts also carried or complemented the Canadian-produced version of the program.